greenteadigital/greenteadigital.github.io/_posts/2017-12-20-python-password-based-file-encryption.markdown

 	r = (algonum, increment_by, compressornum)
 	return r
 ````
-Then a function for doing constant time comparisons, the necessity of which I will touch on...
+Then a function for doing constant time comparisons.
+This is used to mitigate a type of [side-channel attack](https://en.wikipedia.org/wiki/Side-channel_attack) called a [timing attack](https://en.wikipedia.org/wiki/Timing_attack).
 ````python
 def constTimeCompare(val1, val2):
 	if len(val1) != len(val2):